holgerbrandl/gi2accession/README.md

 ## Build it
 gradle build

-## Copy to server
+## Copy to server (this steo will depend on your local setup)
-scp build/libs/gi2acc_service-1.0-SNAPSHOT.jar bioinfo:~/projects/gi_acc/gi2acc_service.jar
 scp build/libs/gi2acc_service-1.0-SNAPSHOT.jar java-srv1:/local/web/files/gi2acc_service/gi2acc_service.jar

-## change to deployment server target directory, and then
+## Change to deployment server target directory, and then
 chmod o+x gi2acc_service.jar  ## make it executable

 ## Use special user created with "sudo adduser bootapp" to increase app-security